daveyarwood/car/README.md

     $ car current
     Current mileage: 100000

+### Checking when things are due

 Tell car the name of a task and it'll tell you when it's due next.
 Or, just type `car` on its lonesome and it'll tell you when each of the things are due next.

     $ car
+    Current mileage: 100000
     Oil change: due at 105000
     Rotate tires: due at 102000